carbon-design-system/design-system-website/src/content/style/motion/motion.md

 ### Rhythmic

 Elements work together in a steady rhythm and pace.
-Careful choreography balances small and sweeping movements to orient and guide users in the flow.
+Careful choreography balances small and sweeping movements to orient and guide users in a flow.

 ### Sensitive